Summary of our Family Handbook

 - A change of clothes – appropriate according to changing weather

-- Lunch in a separate lunch box with name labelled
+- Lunch in a separate lunch box with your child’s name labelled on it.

 - A water bottle – we leave this out so that children have access to water throughout the day

-Bags are kept in the locker room, and lost property is also located here.
+Bags are kept in the locker room, and lost property will be placed at the front door a few times throughout the term.

 Children will have their own locker, designated with their name on it.
 This will remain their locker for the 2 years of the preschool program.